Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 Financial strength is the primary screen.
 You are asking this carrier to send a check every month for potentially 25–30 years.
 An A- or better AM Best rating is the floor.
 Below that, you are accepting carrier risk on a contract designed to eliminate every other kind of risk.

 Payout competitiveness by term matters more than people expect.
 The carrier that leads on 5-year period certain quotes is not always the same one leading 7- or 10-year rows.
-Our April 2026 rate survey showed Athene and Penn Mutual trading the top position depending on the guarantee period.
+Our May 2026 rate survey showed EquiTrust leading all three period-certain lengths on raw payout, with Nationwide and Athene rotating near the top in the A+ cluster by term.
 Running the same inputs across multiple carriers is not optional — it is the whole game.

 Contract design affects real-world fit.
 Life-only, joint life, period certain, cash refund, installment refund — the payout option you choose changes the monthly number and the protection profile.
 Confirm what each carrier offers before assuming they all have the same menu.